 Canopied by redwoods in a tight valley along Sonoma County's Russian River, Rio Nido (pop.
-522) packs a lot into a double-wide-trailer roadhouse, a Tudor-style historic lodge, a post office, a fire station, a public pool, and numerous summer homes and cabins clinging to the hillside in the canyon along Rio Nido Creek.
+522) packs a lot into a double-wide-trailer roadhouse, a Tudor-style historic lodge, a post office, a fire station, a public pool, and numerous summer homes and cabins clinging to the hillsides along Rio Nido Creek.

 At the entrance to town, the refurbished double-wide trailer houses the family- friendly local institution known as the Rio Nido Roadhouse.
 It features American roadhouse-style food (think ribs, burgers, pizza, done with wine-country flair), a full bar and, on weekends, live music on an outdoor stage, with towering redwood trees providing the feel of a natural theater setting.
 Patrons can also swim in the adjacent public pool.

 Steps away from the roadhouse sits the refurbished English Tudor-style Rio Nido Lodge.
 Built in the 1920s, when Rio Nido was a resort wonderland, the lodge sometimes offered overnight accommodations for performers playing at the local amphitheatre or dance hall.
-The former guest list is diverse, boasting names like Bing Crosby, Janis Joplin, Carlos Santana and Jerry Garcia of the Grateful Dead.
+The former guest boasts names like Bing Crosby, Janis Joplin, Carlos Santana, and Jerry Garcia of the Grateful Dead.